How to buy the best vacuum cleaner

 Are higher wattage vacuum cleaners better?

-Since 2014, all vacuum cleaners made or imported in the EU have to have motors of 1,600 watts or less.
-From September 2017 this will be reduced to 900 watts or less.
+Since 2017, all vacuum cleaners made or imported in the EU have to have motors of 900 watts or less and be quieter than 80dB.

 But less power doesn’t necessarily mean less suction – we've uncovered several Best Buy vacuum cleaners with lower wattages that are great at cleaning.